Succession can only happen once. If somebody succeeds to a tenancy, they cannot pass it on to anybody else.

 Will I succeed the tenancy and the same property?

-When a succession has taken place, which results in the property being too large, or otherwise unsuitable, the Trust may offer a more suitable property.
+When a succession has taken place, which results in the property being too large, or otherwise unsuitable, the Group may offer a more suitable property.